-How girls all over the world are fighting against the odds and accomplishing their goals this year – a little uplifting news to read.
+How have girls all over the world been fighting against the odds and accomplishing their goals this crazy year?

 Svetlana Tikhanovskaya is a Belarusian politician and human rights activist who has found herself at the center of political turmoil in Belarus surrounding the 2020 presidential election.
 After her husband, fellow activist Sergei Tikhanovsky, a candidate in the election, was arrested in May, she decided to run in his place.
 Allegations of fraud were brought up immediately after the elections, which showed incumbent Lukashenko winning with eighty percent of the votes.
 Enduring repeated harassment and even death threats, she fled to Lithuania.
 Since then, she has continued to be active in politics and speaking up about Belarus.

 In fact, Lukashenko just last week announced that he will step down after a new constitution is adopted.

 If you’ve watched Law & Order SVU, you will recognize Mariska Hargitay as the no-nonsense NYPD officer investigating sex crimes and fighting for justice for women.
 Something you may not know, however, is that she is an activist in real life too!
 She is trained as a rape crisis counselor and has started a nonprofit organization, the Joyful Heart Foundation, that supports survivors of domestic violence and sexual assault.
 One of the foundation’s main projects is the End the Backlog initiative, which deals with the astonishing number of untested rape kits just sitting in backlog in the U.S.